rcarmo/kata/README.md

 - **Docker** 20.10+ (Swarm optional; if inactive, Compose mode is used)
 - **Python** 3.12+ (to run `kata.py`)

-Optional (HTTP routing is enabled by default):
+Optional (HTTP routing via Traefik):

 - **Traefik** v3 on the host (containerized).
 Kata will create or reuse the external Docker network `traefik-proxy` and the volume `traefik-acme` for certificate storage, and will start a shared Traefik container (`kata-traefik`) if none is running.